 The IMF Working Papers series is designed to make IMF staff research available to a wide audience.
-Almost 300 Working Papers are released each year, covering a wide range of theoretical and analytical topics, including balance of payments, monetary and fiscal issues, global liquidity, and national and international economic developments.
+With nearly 300 released each year, working papers cover a wide range of theoretical and analytical topics, including balance of payments, monetary and fiscal issues, global liquidity, and national and international economic developments.

-“Program numbers” from a sample of IMF-supported programs are studied as if they were forecasts, through statistical analyses of the relationship between projections and outcomes for growth, inflation, and three balance of payments concepts.
+'Program numbers' from a sample of IMF-supported programs are studied as if they were forecasts, through statistical analyses of the relationship between projections and outcomes for growth, inflation, and three balance of payments concepts.
 Statistical bias is found only for projections of inflation and official reserves.
 Statistical efficiency can be rejected for all variables except growth, suggesting that some program projections were less accurate than they might have been.
 Nevertheless, most projections are found to have some predictive value.
 Since several findings are shown to be sample-dependent, the full-sample results should be interpreted cautiously.